Lenakeiz/GenerativeLinearAngularModelPathIntegration/README.md

 ### Fitting the model/Behavioural analysis

 The entry point for calculating behavioural performances and fitting the model is `GLAMPI`.
-In `PerformGroupFit` behavioural data is calculated. `FitData` executes the model fitting based on information set in the `config` struct variable.
+In `PerformGroupFit` behavioural data is calculated. `FitData` executes the model fitting using the specified model (see `config` struct variable) with the limits for each of the fitted parameters.
+The fitter use `fmincon` Matlab function, but adopts a global search approach to avoid the local minima problem.

 ### Visualization
 For visualizing trials you can use the `VisualizeRealtimeTrackingData` function.